-To help analysis or system and markets operation under each of the five CSs, a large-scale simulator, has been developed to realistically model the behaviour of complex systems which include transmission and distribution networks, bidding and market processes, as well as fundamental physics behind each flexible device connected to the system.
-This simulator comprises of three main layers:
+As already mentioned, in order to carry out the technical-economic comparison of the different CSs, a large-scale simulator, has been developed to realistically model the behaviour of complex systems which include transmission and distribution networks, bidding and market processes, as well as fundamental physics behind each flexible device connected to the system.
+This simulator includes three main layers:

-- Market Layer

-- Bidding Layer

-- Physical Layer
+- Market Layer representing the mFRR market - Bidding Layer representing aggregation and disaggregation processes - Physical Layer physical network including controls and protections and aFRR regulation

-The main objective of this report is to present the regulatory trends and stakeholders' position on several issues ì, which the project considers to be essential for the definition of a well-functioning TSO-DSO interaction.
-To facilitate this analysis, we have identified 25 main issues, here referred as topics of interest, which are associated with solutions and assumptions implemented in each of the simulator layers.
+The main objective of this report is to present the regulatory trends and stakeholders' position on several issues, which the project considers to be essential for the definition of a well-functioning TSO-DSO interaction.
+To facilitate this analysis, we have identified 25 main issues, here referred to as topics of interest, which are associated with solutions and assumptions implemented in each of the simulator layers.
 These topics have been evaluated in a comprehensive screening study, based on more than 40 different documents such as position papers, strategies, roadmaps and legislation/regulation (EU Directives, Network guidelines, national regulatory Decisions).
 Table 1 presents a summary of the screening according to the defined topics of interest.

-Table 1 C of the atuda Table 1 Summary oj ine screening stuay
+Table 1 Summary of the screening study